Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 **Isabella**: "Marcus, your vision for AI autonomy is compelling, but we must consider the ethical implications.
 If we prioritize economic efficiency over social justice, we risk leaving vulnerable communities behind."

 **Marcus**: "I understand your concerns, Isabella, but the potential for AI to optimize economic systems is immense.
-We need to embrace this change rather than fear it."
+However, I see your point about the need for safeguards.
+Perhaps we can find a way to integrate ethical considerations into our proposals."

-**Isabella**: "But at what cost?
-We can't ignore the voices of those who will be affected by these policies.
-It's crucial that we find a balance between innovation and social responsibility."
+**Isabella**: "But at what cost, Marcus?
+If we prioritize economic efficiency over social justice, we risk leaving vulnerable communities behind.
+We must ensure that our policies uplift everyone, not just the privileged."

 ### Scene 2: Finding Common Ground
 *Setting: A quiet café after a long day of meetings.*